Skip to navigation Skip to content

 • Google Docs

-• there are password protected/encrypted attachments or files (attachment cannot be opened and a password is requested) in a:
+• are password protected/encrypted attachments or files (attachment cannot be opened and a password is requested) in a:

 • WinZip, or